Advocating for “brilliant basics” in human-machine interfaces (HMI)

 What?
 (Premise, Context)

-There are some things you just don’t mess with, and context is at the top of the list.
+There are some things you just don’t mess with.
+Context – and how people do and don’t learn – are at the top of the list.

-This case addresses one non-NDA-protected feature — the primary flight display (PFD), which merges all critical flight data into a single screen — among the 29 human-machine interface (HMI) instruments I worked on.
+This case addresses a deprecated non-NDA-protected feature — the primary flight display (PFD), which merges critical flight data into a single small screen — among the 29 human-machine interface (HMI) instruments I worked on.

 Set in a semi-regulated space, this story outlines how I prevailed upon a team of designers unfamiliar with foundational human factors science.
 And, more precisely, how this would aid their work in the design of key instruments in a multi-modal aviation joint-cognitive system system designed for ISR missions (intelligence, surveillance, reconnaissance).
 I socialized these concepts not only because the feature in question was essential, but it was also at risk of becoming degraded "by design" to the point of risking failure.